h a l f b a k e r y

 add, search, annotate, link, view, overview, recent, by name, random

 or get an account

-In the universe of the movie Tenet it's possible for objects and
+In the universe of Christopher Nolan's recent movie Tenet, it's possible for objects and

 people to be inverted so